-Editor's note: It is FFS how different traffic forwarding methods are used when 5G VN is not used.

 - To coordinate UE-UE TSC communication configuration, more than one SMF may be involved (i.e. different SMF(s) being selected for the different PDU Sessions).
 The PCF(s) are responsible of providing the policies to individual SMF(s).

-- SMF and PCF functionalities enhancements: coordinate the configuration of the QoS parameters for the UE(s) considering UE-UE TSC communication based on QoS requirements and traffic routing information provided by the AF (or TSN AF) and/or dynamic policies.
+- SMF and PCF functionalities enhancements: coordinate the configuration of the QoS parameters for the UE(s) considering UE-UE TSC communication based on QoS requirements and traffic routing information provided by the AF (or TSN AF) or UEs and/or dynamic policies.

-Editor's note: It is FFS how this coordination works in detail.
+Editor's note: It is FFS how this coordination works in detail and how to perform division of the QoS of UE-UE TSC request.

-- The PCF transforms the AF (or TSN AF) request(s) into policies that apply to PDU Sessions and updates the SMF with the corresponding new PCC rule(s).
-Additionally, the SMF may recognize UE-UE TSC communications based on the PCC rule(s) received from the PCF and PDU Session correlation indication, if this is needed (if not explicitly indicated by the PCF).

-Editor's note: It is FFS based on what criteria SMF or PCF recognizes UE to UE TSC communications.
+-

-- Both NFs may use the Npcf_SMPolicyControl service to include an optional input to indicate the exchanged policy information applies to a UE-UE TSC case or rely on implicit derivation from the PCC rule(s) configuration.
+SMF and PCF may use the Npcf_SMPolicyControl service to include an optional input to indicate the exchanged policy information applies to a UE-UE TSC case (e.g. an internal group identifier) or rely on implicit derivation from the PCC rule(s) configuration (e.g. service data flow detection) or the already reported UE peers by the UPF.

 - The SMF may insert an I-UPF on one leg of the UE-UE data path to extend the service area of the common PSA UPF if UEs mobility triggers the change to a NG-(R)AN node without connectivity to the common PSA UPF.